Chymyst/chymyst-core/docs/chymyst01.md

 ### Logging the contents of the soup

-For debugging purposes, it is useful to see what molecules are waiting for reactions at a given time.
+For debugging purposes, it is useful to see what molecules are waiting for reactions at a given reaction site.
-This is achieved by calling the `logSoup` method on the molecule injector.
+This is achieved by calling the `logSoup` method on any molecule injector bound to that RS.
-This method will return a string showing the molecules that are currently present in the soup and are waiting to react with other molecules.
+This method will return a string showing the molecules that are currently present in the soup and waiting to react with other molecules at that RS.
 The `logSoup` output will also show the values carried by each molecule.

 After executing the code from the example above, here is how we could use this debugging facility: